People Performance Institute

 Every project truly is different

 For this project, we actually shared four different logos with the founder to see which one resonated most!
-As this project was part of my first internship experience at a design studio, it was interesting to observe how a client-facing deck is constructed and to learn that a tailored approach is needed for each project, not only in the design itself, but also in how progress is presented.
+It was interesting to observe how a client-facing deck is constructed and to learn that a tailored approach is needed for each project, not only in the design itself, but also in how progress is presented.

 Contributing to PPI’s visual identity was such a rewarding experience.
 I’m grateful that I was entrusted with the opportunity to play a hands-on role in this project!
 Here are some of my key takeaways.